 Jacob Harold described the related “objectivity paradox” felt by information platforms: “data exist, but the presentation of data requires choices.”
 Saerin Cho described the steps TechSoup takes to address dilemmas, and Mahathi Kumar from nonprofit PSYDEH presented an idea about how to help nonprofits avoid the need to align with controversial actors to prevent future dilemmas.

 Finally, Rhodri Davies from Charities Aid Foundation asserted the importance of the Neutrality Paradox conversation beyond the philanthropy sector: “for those of us in civil society, […] the ability to influence the way in which commercial platforms approach such ‘neutrality paradox’ questions may be just as important as grappling with these questions ourselves.”

 At GlobalGiving, we’ve been wrestling with these various perspectives for two years, seeking to work together with a large, diverse group of stakeholders to build a community-led alternative to the current system of platform governance.
-Because platform neutrality, as it was originally imagined, doesn’t work.
+Because platform neutrality or business neutrality, as it was originally imagined, doesn’t work.

 We explored what it is about neutrality that our partners, like Donna Baranski-Walker from Rebuilding Alliance, find so important.
 We learned that neutrality may be dead, but we need to revive and animate our core belief in openness and inclusion, our willingness to do the work to support potentially “complicated” partners, and the orientation to address all dilemmas with empathy and treat all partners with dignity and respect.